 Save your money and skip the gym.
 Go on a run, bike around the block, or check out the countless (and free) exercise videos on YouTube.
 I personally love the BeFit YouTube channel.

-Frugal Living Tips: Fun Stuff
+Frugal Living Ideas: Fun Stuff

 32. Buy Discount Gift Cards to Restaurants